Accounting / Payroll Tax Rates and Contribution Limits for 2024

 Understanding payroll tax rates and contribution limits is crucial for both employees and employers as it directly impacts financial planning, compliance with tax regulations, and overall fiscal responsibility.
 Payroll taxes fund essential government programs such as Social Security and Medicare, making it essential to grasp the rates and limits associated with these contributions.
 Staying informed empowers individuals to manage their finances effectively, ensures businesses comply with tax regulations, and supports the continued funding of critical government programs.
 For your convenience below is a list of payroll tax rates and contribution limits for 2024 to review and consider.

-In 2024, the Social Security tax rate is 6.2% for employers and employees, unchanged from 2023.
+In 2024, the Social Security payroll tax rate is 6.2% for employers and employees, unchanged from 2023.
 The Social Security wage base is $168,600 for employers and employees, increasing from $160,200 in 2023.
 Self-employed people must pay 12.4% on the first $168,600.

-In 2024, the Medicare tax rate for employers and employees is 1.45% of all wages, unchanged from 2023.
+In 2024, the Medicare payroll tax rate for employers and employees is 1.45% of all wages, unchanged from 2023.
 Self-employed people must pay 2.9% on all net earnings.

 In 2024, the additional Medicare tax remains unchanged at 0.9%.
 This tax applies to wages and self-employment income over certain thresholds ($200,000 for single filers and $250,000 for joint filers).